maldil/ICSE2022_ArtifactEvaluation/README.md

 > For Windows - ```docker run -v $FOLDER_PATH\ArtifactEvaluation:/user/local/cpatminer/ArtifactEvaluation -it malindadoo1/python-cpatminer:6.0 /bin/bash```

+> Note: If you observe the warning ```WARNING: The requested image's platform (linux/amd64) does not match the detected host platform (linux/arm64/v8) and no specific platform was requested``` please follow the instructions in [REQUIREMENTS](https://github.com/maldil/ICSE2022_ArtifactEvaluation/blob/main/REQUIREMENTS.md)

 Again, `$FOLDER_PATH` has to be the absolute folder path of the parent  folder of `ArtifactEvaluation` that you downloaded in step 1.
 You will be entered to the interactive mode of the Docker container.
 Execute the command `ls` and check the folders `ArtifactEvaluation`,  `atomicminer`, and  `changeminer` are available in the current directory (`/user/local/cpatminer`).